 The City and District of St Albans has a special character, with a blend of City, towns, villages and Green Belt countryside.
-It has a population of 143,000, the second highest in Hertfordshire and covers an area of 63 square miles.
-The District is located in central Hertfordshire, within the Metropolitan Green Belt, 20 miles north of London.
-Hertfordshire's towns are strongly influenced by London.
-These towns are close to each other with complex spatial relationships between them for shopping, leisure, employment, education and other purposes.
+It has a resident population of 147,000, the second highest in Hertfordshire.

+St Albans covers an area of 63 square miles and is located within the Metropolitan Green Belt, 20 miles north of London.
+Hertfordshire's towns are influenced by proximity to London.
+These towns are relatively close to each other with complex spatial relationships between them for shopping, leisure, employment, education and other purposes.

-The historic cathedral City of St Albans (approximate population 69,000) is the largest settlement in the District.
-It is Hertfordshire's oldest town.
+The historic cathedral City of St Albans is the largest settlement in the District.
+St Albans is Hertfordshire's oldest town.
 In Roman times, when it was called Verulamium, it was the third largest town in Roman Britain, after London and Colchester.
-A strong medieval heritage is still evident within the City core and with each successive historic period further architectural richness and variety has been added to create a City of superb townscape quality and character.
+A strong medieval heritage is still evident within the City core and with each successive historic period further architectural richness and variety has been added to create a City of rich character.